 Preparing for a colonoscopy using osmotic laxatives

-Before colonoscopy: two hours before
+Before colonoscopy: two hours

-Colonoscopy, how is the procedure
+Colonoscopy, how the procedure works

-As a rule, a colonoscopy lasts from 20 minutes to 1 hour.
+Typically, a colonoscopy lasts from 20 minutes to 1 hour.

 results